stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 - get rid of RxJS
 - to stop polluting the global namespace (that's partially finished)
 - to get rid of the memory leaks
+- to reduce the number of requests loading JavaScript files
 - and it's going to move the code loading the huge JavaScript files to a service.
 So the viewer doesn't have to reload the JavaScript files every time you destroy the viewer and open a new one.
 It seems many people do that, so this is going to improve performance considerably.
 This goal is already fulfilled, although I doubt it's free of errors yet.

 Version 21 contains several breaking changes.
 The good news is that I assume the vast majority of developers won't even notice.
 These breaking changes are: